aoaolion/webserv/README.md

 The Webserv Project
 =======================

 WebServ is an simple http file server.
-It support both upload & download operation.
+It support both upload & download & manage operation.
+The Project has no third-party dependence.
+It would works on any platfrom if golang is support.

 ## Usage
 ![idx shot](doc/shot.gif "The Webserv Project")

 ## Install

+### Compile from code
 ``` Shell
 - go get github.com/aoaolion/webserv
 - go build
 ```
+### Download binary
+- Mac
+> NOT available
+- Linux
+> NOT available
+- Windows
+> NOT available

 ## Run